toolleeo/cli-apps/README.md

 * [oji](https://github.com/xxczaki/oji) - Interactive text emoji creator.
 * [ora](https://github.com/sindresorhus/ora) - Elegant terminal spinner.
 * [pangran](https://github.com/BimoT/pangran) - A simple TUI program that checks if you've typed a pangram.
+* [plzz](https://github.com/deep5050/plzz) - A python CLI to automate daily tasks of both common and advanced users.
+It allows to easily launch common and different types of operations such as creating random files or check hashes.
 * [Polykill](https://github.com/Bdeering1/polykill) - Lightweight command line utility for removing dependencies and build artifacts from unused local projects.
 * [Python re(gex)? exercises](https://github.com/learnbyexample/TUI-apps/tree/main/PyRegexExercises) - TUI application intended to help you practice Python regular expressions there are more than 100 exercises covering both the builtin re and third-party regex module.
 * [rss-cli](https://github.com/Clortox/rss-cli) - A unix-inspired cli application for interacting with RSS feeds.